+Basic Plan Optional Plan

+Provides:

-Basic Plan Optional Plan Provides: Provides: 60% of your eligible monthly salary, up to \$10,000 monthly. • 60% of your eligible monthly salary, up to \$20,000 monthly.
-Disability is defined as: During the first 24 months: Being unable to perform the material and substantial duties of your regular occupation or having a 20% or more loss in your Provides an annual 5% cost of living adjustments, which means your benefit automatically increases 5% each year to compensate for the rising cost of inflation. monthly earnings, and being under the regular care of a doctor.
-Disability is defined as:Being unable to perform the material and • After 24 months: Being unable to perform the duties of any gainful occupation for which you are reasonably fitted by education, training, or experience, and being under the regular care of a doctor. substantial duties of your regular occupation or having a 20% or more loss in your monthly earnings, and being under the regular care of a doctor.
+60% of your eligible monthly salary, up to \$10,000 monthly.

+Disability is defined as:

+- During the first 24 months: Being unable to perform the material and substantial duties of your regular occupation or having a 20% or more loss in your monthly earnings, and being under the regular care of a doctor. - After 24 months: Being unable to perform the duties of any gainful occupation for which you are reasonably fitted by education, training, or experience, and being under the regular care of a doctor.